 Where to stay in La Paz?
 Adventure Brew Hostel dorms or private rooms & restaurant, Tinka near Teleferico and a traditional market, La Casona Hotel Boutique top location in La Paz with restaurant & garden.

-Soon we notice quite a few Bolivian cholitas crossing the plaza or even working there as street vendors selling food and drinks.
+Quite a few Bolivian cholitas are within sight – crossing the plaza or even working there as street vendors selling food and drinks.
 Regular coca cola is sold in a budget version in small plastic bags with a straw through the closure.

 We see women carrying their children, food or whatever they need to carry on their backs, wrapped in an aguayo which is a colourfully striped sling made of woven fabric.